FDio/csit/docs/report/introduction/environment/sut_calib_zn2.rst

 ~~~~~~~~~

 Following sections include sample calibration data measured on
-s60-t210-sut1 server running in one of the AMD EPYC testbeds as
+s60-t210-sut1 server running in one of the AMD EPYC testbeds.
-specified in `FD.io CSIT testbeds - EPYC Zen2`_.

 Linux cmdline